 If a senior level recruiter is looking to find an executive with specific niche experience, a good starting point is likely to be the competition.
 If you are hiring an aerospace executive for Boeing, a good starting point might be Airbus.
-Executive head hunters will identify a list of “target companies” that are comparable with the client.
+Executive head hunters and their talent acquisition teams will identify a list of “target companies” that are comparable with the client.
 These are often competitors, but will also include organizations in comparable sectors or with similar strategic challenges.

 From here, the researchers will use a number of approaches to identify relevant executives in these firms.
 In many cases, the first port of call will be LinkedIn.